Tofu with thai red curry sauce (vegan)

 Sauerkraut mushroom soup is a popular winter dish in Russia that will nourish your body and soul.
 It is special for the Russian Orthodox Christians because this is what they serve during the long fast lasting from the end of November until January 7th.
 During this time period, the strict rules dictate that no meat, bacon, animal fat, butter, eggs, or milk may be eaten.
 This tradition was particularly hard for the farmers who had to work outside and needed heavier foods to survive.
 The cooks had to be creative and came up with this delicious, hearty soup … that today would fit the vegan definition.

 This is a lovely soup that has three simple main ingredients: sauerkraut, mushrooms and the barley.
 Mushrooms are a nice substitution for meat so use as much as you desire.
 In Eastern Europe, it is customary in the fall to go out in the woods and pick mushrooms.
 People then dry them to use during the cold months.
 If you don’t have access to wild mushrooms, buy stronger flavored mushrooms like morrel, oyster, shiitake or even crimini mushrooms could work.
 The sauerkraut of course gives it the nice sour flavor and has immense health benefits.
-The crunchy barley adds the robust part to the soup.
+The crunchy barley adds the robust aspect to the soup.

 PLEASE READ !!!
 I use cep mushrooms but if you don’t know how to find edible mushrooms in the wild, definitely go to the stores and purchase them there.
-Mushrooms are very valuable but there can be some poisonous ones.
+Mushrooms are valuable but there can be some poisonous ones.
 Stores sell some fine mushrooms that are dried and are worth using.
 Just soak them in water and then they are ready to be used.
 Last time I used shiitake mushrooms and I thought they worked well.

 RECIPE